 At RedSeed, we do one thing and we do it well.
-We do training.
+We do retail sales training.
 We don’t plan to get involved in payroll, employee wellness or any other human resource functions any time soon.
 But training doesn’t exist in a vacuum.

 Training forms part of a larger human-resources ecosystem - one that might be managed through several software packages at a single organisation.
 To get a complete picture of a business, these systems should be integrated.
 Ideally with little (or no) human intervention required.

 An API, or Application Programming Interface, is a way for one system to communicate with another.

 Examples of systems communicating with each other are all around us.
 Almost like a whole society of artificial constructs talking to each other, just out of earshot - yet closer than even our closest friends.
 Whispering in a secret language.
 In full view - yet invisible.
 Come to think of it, it’s almost like they’re plotting something.
 With their millions of inscrutable zeroes and ones, never sleeping, always watching...

 Many of us interact with systems that make use of APIs on a daily basis without realising it.
 The weather app on your phone is probably querying a weather API at a set interval and then updating its display to show you that, yes, it is going to rain again this weekend.
 The API allows your phone to display the current weather forecast, updating it in the background without any effort from you.

 Another example would be logging into a website like AllBlacks.com with the “Sign in with Facebook” option.
 In the background, AllBlacks.com is using the Facebook API to log you in, without even knowing your Facebook password!

 In short, an API is what two systems use to speak to each other using a predefined set of standards.